 Please note that there will not always be a one-to-one equivalence between the data collected via the Self-Service Gateway and the paper forms defined in this BSCP.
 For example, data collected in one paper form, may be collected by more than one online form.
 Conversely, a single online form may collect data from more than one paper form.

 All references to the provision of information using BSCP forms in this Procedure, should be construed as provision either by a paper form or via the Self-Service Gateway.
 References to the CRA, including checks performed by the CRA, may include the Self-Service Gateway as applicable.

+[P376]1.1.2 Baselined Additional or Secondary BM Units

+Suppliers and VLPs can opt for their Additional and Secondary BM Units to be a “Baselined BM Unit”.
+A Baselined BM Unit consists of at least one MSID Pair or AMSID Pair that will have a baseline settlement volume calculated, which will also be used to calculate Delivered Volumes.
+Registration of a Baselined BM Unit is incorporated into sections 3.4 and 3.21.

+Note that the Lead Party for a Baselined BM Unit must still submit an FPN to the NETSO, but the FPN is not used to calculate Non-Delivery Charges.
+Instead Settlement systems calculate their own FPN equivalent known as the “Settlement Expected Volume” (detailed in BSCP602).
+The Lead Party specifies (when they allocate each MSID Pair or AMSID Pair to the Baselined BM Unit) how this will work:

+1. Baselined MSID Pairs or AMSID Pairs: The SVAA will use historic metered data to calculate the baseline consumption for the MSID Pair or AMSID Pair (in accordance with the Baselining Methodology Document agreed by the BSC Panel);

+2. Non-Baselined MSID or AMSID Pairs: The Lead Party calculates the FPN-equivalent, and submits a total figure (per BM Unit and Settlement Period) for all the non-Baselined MSID Pairs and AMSID Pairs; or

+3. Inactive MSID Pairs or AMSID Pairs: Temporarily excluded from the BM Unit (for Settlement purposes).
+Secondary BM Units only.

 1.2 Main Users of the Procedure and their Responsibilities